henningBunk/bitwarden-dl/readme.md

 A small Python script which creates an encrypted Bitwarden backup, including all attachments and supporting YubiKeys.

+The script creates a json export of your vault, downloads all attachments and than creates an encrypted 7z archive using your Bitwarden's master password.

 ## Why?

 Bitwarden's own export function is quick and great, but it doesn't download the attachments for you.